CharlesOy/oauthyc-client/README.md

 #### Description

-A OAuth2 client implementation package which allows user to configure the detailes.
+A OAuth2 client implementation package which allows user to configure the details.

 #### Documentation

-TBD.
+TBD

+#### Licence

+MIT